swifth/SwifthDB/README.md

 ## <a name="License">License</a>

-SwiftyDB is available under the MIT license.
+SwifthDB is available under the MIT license.
 See the LICENSE file for more info.